Work–family conflict: Forms of conflict

 Although work interface with family (WIF) and family interface with work (FIW) are strongly correlated, more attention has been directed toward WIF.
-Research linked to Arlie Russell Hochschild's concept of the "ideal worker" depicts the inelastic nature of work roles and responsibilities.
-The expectations employers hold of an ideal worker assume that family responsibilities are handled elsewhere, leaving employees unencumbered at work.
-Although most families in the United States are dual earning, the image of the ideal worker persists and reinforces work–family conflict.
+Research, largely attributed to the idea Ariel Russel Hochschild termed the "ideal worker", depicts the inelastic nature of work roles and responsibilities.
+The expectations employers hold of an "ideal worker" already rest on unrealistic assumptions about how the family should operate.
+Many employers expect that employees with families have someone tending to everything at home, leaving the worker unencumbered.
+Despite the fact that a majority of families in the U.S. are dual earning, the image of the "ideal worker" persists, presenting work-family conflict.